Optimization profiles

 Web optimization profile

-All documents related to the web should be kept small in file size.
-As a consequence, they take less storage on the web server and can be transferred quicker, resulting in shorter download times.
+Web documents should stay small in file size.
+Smaller files take less storage on the web server and transfer faster, resulting in shorter download times.

-To reduce the file size as much as possible, all information that is not required for displaying the document without a visual loss can be removed.
+To reduce the file size as much as possible, you can remove all information that isn’t required to display the document without a visual loss.

 This may include: